 1. Elimination of withholding allowances

-In the past, the value of a withholding allowance was tied to the amount of the personal exemption.
+Prior to January 1, 2020, the value of a withholding allowance was tied to the amount of the personal exemption.
 Due to changes in law, currently you cannot claim personal exemptions or dependency exemptions.

 The W-4’s first page contains with new sections that ask for specific withholding-related information, including income from multiple jobs of the filer and spouse, non-wage income (such as dividends, interest, self-employment payments, and retirement plans), itemized deductions, and tax credits for dependents.

 Released on January 1, 2020: There are two new worksheets that replace the previous Personal Allowances Worksheet and the Deductions, Adjustments, and Additional Income Worksheet.
 Worksheet 1 is for the multiple job calculations.
 Worksheet 2 is for additional calculations for deductions, if applicable.

 A further revision was made on January 1, 2021: The standard deductions in the Deductions Worksheet (page 3 of the W-4) were updated.
 Also, the amounts in the tables on page 4 were updated.

 3. Updates to employee filing status

 Prior to January 1, 2020, the Form W-4 asked the filer if they were single, married, or married but withholding at a higher single rate.
 The latest W-4 poses three different options: single or married filing separately, married filing jointly, and head of household.